niksy/addic7ed-subtitles-api/README.md

 ##### language

-Type: `Integer`
+Type: `Integer|String`
 Default: `1` (English)

-Subtitles language based on Addic7ed languages ID.
+Subtitles language based on Addic7ed languages ID or [locale string][locales].
+Locales are mapped as close as possible to their Addic7ed ID equivalent.

 ### subs.download(url)